The Founding Team

 Melissa Heaton

 Melissa Heaton brings lived experience, public accountability, and care-centered perspective to the founding team.
-She was the first individual to come forward publicly about Mark Holland at the age of 18, a disclosure that played a critical role in revealing a broader pattern of harm and underscored the systemic barriers faced by young survivors when they speak out.
+She was the first individual to come forward publicly about another alleged repeat offender at the age of 18, a disclosure that played a critical role in revealing a broader pattern of harm and underscored the systemic barriers faced by young survivors when they speak out.

 With a background in professional modeling, Melissa has firsthand experience navigating public visibility, scrutiny, and the pressures placed on survivors once their stories enter the public sphere.
 This perspective informs her understanding of how exposure can both enable accountability and create additional risk—insight that is essential to shaping ethical advocacy and survivor protections.